-The Police Services Act is currently being reviewed for amendments and may contain changes to the Use of Force model and training regime with respect to situational deescalation.
-At this point the impact on training costs would be speculation but it is anticipated that regulated training time will be increased.
+The Police Services Act has been modified to address changes to the current Use of Force Report as of January 1, 2023, which will be reflected in the 2023 report.
+Other policies are being reviewed for amendments and may contain changes to the use of force model and training regime with respect to situational de-escalation.
+At this point the impact on training costs is not fully known, but it is anticipated that regulated training time will be increased.